dotnet/roslyn/docs/features/deconstruction.md

 In the case where the expression on the right is a tuple, the evaluation order becomes:
 ```
 evaluate side-effect on the left-hand-side variables
-evaluate the right-hand-side and do a tuple conversion
+evaluate the right-hand-side and do a tuple conversion (using a fake tuple representing the types in the left-hand-side)
 assign element-wise from the right to the left
 ```

-Note that tuples (`System.ValueTuple`) don't need to invoke Deconstruct.
+Note that tuples (`System.ValueTuple` and `System.Tuple`) don't need to invoke Deconstruct.
-But `System.Tuple` will rely on the Deconstruct mechanism.

 ###Deconstruction-declaration (deconstruction into new variables):